-Yacht Sales & Offshore Closings
+Vessel Registration & Offshore Closings

-The additional and perhaps most important reason to document a vessel is because most lending institutions will require USCG Documentation to allow them to record a Preferred Ship’s Mortgage.
+The additional and perhaps most important reason to document a vessel is that most lending institutions will require USCG Documentation to allow them to record a Preferred Ship's Mortgage.
 This instrument provides the greatest protection for the lender because it is enforceable throughout the United States and some foreign countries.

 If the vessel travels to foreign waters, the Certificate of Documentation facilitates clearance with foreign governments and provides certain protection by the U.S. flag.
-Also documentation eliminates the need for state registration numbers on the bow.
+Also, documentation eliminates the need for state registration numbers on the bow.

 Most are required to be documented by the USCG to be engaged in trade.
-Various endorsements relating to the primary trade are made to the Certificate of Documentation such as coastwise, fishery or registry.
-Commercial vessels also are available for filing of a Preferred Ship’s Mortgage.
+Various endorsements relating to the primary trade are made to the Certificate of Documentation, such as coastwise, fishery, or registry.
+Commercial vessels are also available for filing of a Preferred Ship's Mortgage.
 We offer experience with all classes of documentation.

 What vessels are required by law to be documented?